Verifiable blind observable estimation: Verifying observable estimation

 \subsection{Verifiable blind observable estimation (VBOE)}

 Considering the SDOE resource defined above, we propose the VBOE protocol to concretely implement this functionality.
-It is based on the same sequential execution of test and computation rounds as in RVBQC, with post-processing and acceptance criteria tailored to observable estimation problems.
-Here we assume that $\mathfrak{C}$ is a computation class that corresponds to all measurement patterns that can be executed on a graph $G = (V,E)$ with a given flow $f$. \begin{protocolenv}[Verifiable Blind Observable Estimation (VBOE)] \item
+It is based on the same sequential execution of test and computation rounds as in the RVBQC (See appendix, Protocol~\ref{proto:rvbqc})~\cite{leichtle2021verifying}, with post-processing and acceptance criteria tailored to observable estimation problems.
+Here we assume that $\mathfrak{C}$ is a computation class that corresponds to all measurement patterns that can be executed on a graph $G = (V,E)$ with a given flow $f$.